Elucidating Treatment Selection for Metastatic HSPC at ASCO GU 2026

 Outlining the Current State of Metastatic HSPC Therapy

-- and in synchronous, high-volume metastases, the APCCC recommends docetaxel among patients who are fit for chemotherapy based on a 94% vote.
+- In synchronous, high-volume metastases, the APCCC recommends docetaxel among patients who are fit for chemotherapy, based on a 94% vote.

-Furthermore, Sweeney highlighted findings presented at the previous year’s conference, which revealed that abiraterone (Zytiga) conferred worse outcomes vs other ‘amides for the treatment of patients 75 years and older.5
+Furthermore, Sweeney highlighted findings presented at the previous year’s conference, which revealed that abiraterone (Zytiga) conferred worse outcomes vs other amides for the treatment of patients 75 years or older.5

 Initially, he presented data on the benefit of adding docetaxel to ADT, specifically by tumor volume and presentation of metastases.
-Overall, 2 studies found the greatest benefit was derived from patients with high-volume, synchronous metastases (HR, 0.63; 0.72), followed by those with high-volume, metachronous disease (HR, 0.72; 0.78).6, 7 Moreover, he presented data from samples from the STAMPEDE (NCT00268476) data set in which the 22-gene RNA DECIPHER test used in localized cancer displayed the ability to identify those who may not derive benefit from docetaxel (HR, 0.64; 95% CI, 0.48-0.86).
+Overall, results from 2 studies found the greatest benefit was derived from patients with high-volume, synchronous metastases (HR, 0.63; HR, 0.72), followed by those with high-volume, metachronous disease (HR, 0.72; HR, 0.78).6,7 Moreover, he presented data from samples from the STAMPEDE (NCT00268476) data set, in which the 22-gene RNA Decipher test used in localized cancer displayed the ability to identify those who may not derive benefit from docetaxel (HR, 0.64; 95% CI, 0.48-0.86).

-Additionally, he touched upon several ongoing studies assessing the impact of treatment breaks on patient outcomes for treatment.
-An EORTC study is examining a treatment break after 6 months on ADT plus ARPI vs continued therapy, the Libertas study (NCT05884398) is examining the intermittent use of testosterone suppression and continuation of ARPI following 6 months of treatment, and the A-DREAM trial (NCT05241860) is examining stopping therapy after an 18-month response to the ADT-based combination.8-10
+Additionally, he touched upon several ongoing studies assessing the impact of treatment breaks on patient outcomes.
+A European Organisation for Research and Treatment of Cancer study is examining a treatment break after 6 months on ADT plus ARPI vs continued therapy, the LIBERTAS study (NCT05884398) is examining the intermittent use of testosterone suppression and continuation of ARPI following 6 months of treatment, and the A-DREAM trial (NCT05241860) is examining stopping therapy after an 18-month response to the ADT-based combination.8-10

 Next, he highlighted a couple of trials examining treatment optimization for docetaxel-based regimens.
-The first, the phase 3 ASPIRE trial (NCT06931340), is assessing ADT plus ARPI with or without docetaxel among all patients with high-volume or de novo low-volume metastatic CSPC.11 The second, the phase 3 CCTG-PR26 TRIPLE-SWITCH trial (NCT06592924), is examining the standard combination with or without docetaxel among all metastatic CSPC of any volume or risk groups without any evidence of progression since the initiation of ADT.12
+The first, the phase 3 ASPIRE trial (NCT06931340), is assessing ADT plus ARPI with or without docetaxel among all patients with high-volume or de novo low-volume metastatic castration-sensitive prostate cancer (CSPC).11 The second, the phase 3 CCTG-PR26 TRIPLE-SWITCH trial (NCT06592924), is examining the standard combination with or without docetaxel among all metastatic CSPC of any volume or risk groups without any evidence of progression since the initiation of ADT.12

-“177Lu-PSMA-617 [showed] a signal of benefit: a hazard ratio for radiographic PFS of 0.72 supported by a hazard ratio of less than 1 for OS.
-[Disease was] 52% synchronous, 68% high-volume, and 43% [of patients] were [70 years or older].
-[There was] no prior docetaxel and no prior radiation,” Sweeney explained.
+“177Lu-PSMA-617 [showed] a signal of benefit: an HR for radiographic PFS of 0.72 supported by an HR of less than 1 for OS.
+[Disease was] 52% synchronous, 68% high volume, and 43% [of patients] were [70 years or older.
+There was] no prior docetaxel and no prior radiation,” Sweeney explained.

 Sweeney then displayed findings from 2 additional studies, highlighting the use of mean standardized uptake value (SUVmean) to better select patients who may benefit from 177Lu-PSMA-617.
 Therein, findings from the TheraP trial (NCT03392428) exhibited an approximate 8-month OS benefit among patients with an SUVmean of more than 10 vs less than 10.15 This was reinforced by findings from the VISION trial (NCT03511664), showing a similar approximate 7-month benefit in the SUVmean greater than 10 group.16 For patients with hormone-sensitive disease, finding a comparable biomarker to bolster treatment effect and reduce burden will be a challenge going forward, according to Sweeney.